TABLE OF CONTENTS

 If the bill passes, Kentucky would be the 34th state to make medical marijuana legal.
 Currently, only patients with a physician’s recommendation or those part of a clinical trial in Kentucky are allowed to use cannabidiol (CBD), but there are no regulations to produce or sell CBD.

 Are you a cannabis advocate?
 Do you enjoy learning about marijuana?
 Does getting into this booming industry interest you?
-One of the best ways to get your foot in the door is to take an online course in cannabis.
+One of the best ways to get your foot in the door is to take an online cannabis course.